 This article was updated to support v11.7.8 of Goliath Performance Monitor.

-Process Watch rules monitor process existence and or performance on your Windows servers/workstations using our Goliath Intelligent Agent to alert on specified conditions in real-time.
+The process watch monitoring rule has the ability to monitor the following scenarios for processes on your Windows servers/workstations using our Goliath Intelligent Agent to alert on specified conditions in real-time:

 Configure a Process Watch rule